-Ellie, who began her Stockperson level two apprenticeship in September, training to be a shepherdess, is getting ready for her first lambing season working alongside our farm manager, Charles Gerring and full-time shepherd, Tom Locke.
+Ellie, who began her Stockperson level two apprenticeship in September, is training to be a shepherdess and getting ready for her first lambing season working alongside our farm manager, Charles Gerring and full-time shepherd, Tom Locke.

 Our Estate is home to a 1,000-strong flock of Scotch Mule sheep.
 The sheep are reared entirely on grass within the Estate’s walls, keeping them as naturally healthy as possible.

 Ellie’s 18-month apprenticeship has also given her the opportunity to train up her own sheepdog puppy, Buddy.

 Ahead of lambing season, which is set to get under way in April, Ellie revealed her eagerness to get started.